 with the first term corresponding to the standard Einstein-Hilbert dynamics, while in the second ${F}=d A$ represents a $U(1)$ gauge field strength accounting for the conservation of particle number on the boundary theory.
-Furthermore, $G=d{B} - i(q/2) {B}\wedge B$ is the strength of a $SU(2)$ gauge field representing an UV flavor symmetry.
-This can be interpreted as the emergent low energy description of a bilayer structure on the boundary theory.
+Furthermore, $G=d{B} - i(q/2) {B}\wedge B$ is the strength of an $SU(2)$ gauge field representing a UV flavor symmetry.
+This can be interpreted as the emergent low energy description of a bilayer structure in the boundary theory.

-To switch on a finite temperature, we search for asymptotically AdS black hole solutions, with the generic \emph{Ansatz} for the metric
+To switch on a finite temperature, we search for asymptotically AdS black hole solutions, with the generic \emph{ansatz} for the metric

 in terms of purely $r$-dependent functions $f,N$ and $h$, which close to the boundary satisfy $f,N\to 1$ and $h\to 0$.
 Black hole solutions feature a horizon at finite $r=r_h$, where $N$ and $h$ are bounded, and $f$ vanishes linearly with $f'= {4 \pi T}/{\sqrt{N}}$, with the parameter $T$ representing the boundary temperature.